baby-loris/bla/README.md

 ### bla-batch
 This method is used on the client side and makes it possible to joint all requests to the server during one tick.
 It shortens number of request dramatically.

-The client side uses this method by default and can be changed with `disableBatch` option.
+The client side uses this method by default and can be changed with `noBatching` option or you can stop including a request in the batching by adding its name in the `noBatchingForMethods` option of [Api class constructor](#constructorbasepath-options).

 Do you want the proves that batch is effective?
 See [bla-benchmark](https://github.com/baby-loris/bla-benchmark).